Patty Murray opens wide lead over Tiffany Smiley in U.S. Senate race

 Murray spent more than $20 million and Smiley more than $14 million, the most expensive congressional race in Washington’s history.

-With control of the Senate still in doubt Tuesday night, Democrats almost certainly need to hold Murray’s seat to have any chance of maintaining control of the closely split chamber.
+With control of the Senate still in doubt Tuesday night, Democrats almost certainly need to hold Murray’s seat to boost their chances of maintaining control of the closely split chamber.
 Hundreds of thousands of votes remain to be counted in the coming days.

 “This is not the night Republicans expected, is it?”
 State Democratic Party Chair Tina Podlodowski said at their election party in Bellevue.
 “People are voting up and down the ballot for Democrats across the entire state of Washington.”